-- continue the current support in the CBD process on themes relevant to development cooperation, - consultancies in selection procedures of IFS, VLIR-UOS and ARES - the participation of M. Vanhove as a lead author within the IPBES African regional assessment. - Punctual guest lectures at Belgian universities about the link between biodiversity and develoment
+- continue the current support in the CBD process on themes relevant to development cooperation, - consultancies in selection procedures of IFS, VLIR-UOS and ARES - the participation of M. Vanhove as a lead author within the IPBES African regional assessment. - Punctual guest lectures at Belgian universities about the link between biodiversity and development - Marie-Lucie Susini Ondafe will participate in the forthcoming meetings organized by the task force on capacity-building of the IPBES.
+A meeting of the task force is scheduled for April 2017 in Norway, as well as being lead for environment in Educaid.